Number of pupils and pupil premium grant (PPG) received:

 Careers advisors (Careers Inc.) have been employed to work with students from years 9-11.
 Presently, all year 11 students receive an individual ‘interview’ to support them with their Post 16 applications, but are also offered the opportunity for independent advice and guidance with the Careers Inc service.
 Additional consultations have been made available to any student who wishes to receive further support with their Post-16 transition routes.
 Work is taking place with years 9-11 students, in particular with those students who are at risk of becoming NEETs (Not in Education or Training).
 Students who are identified by the above criteria are all given time with the advisor with a particular focus on their future and choices.

 The academy maintains a relentless focus on improving attendance for all pupils, particularly for those eligible for pupil premium funding.
 Rigorous tracking, monitoring and intervention procedures are in place to support all students in meeting the minimum requirement of 95%.

-An equivalent FT Education Welfare Officer is employed to drive attendance and work closely to support the most vulnerable groups of students and families.
-There is also an allocation to assist pupils who may struggle to attend school due to transport or uniform issues.
+A full time Attendance Manager is employed to drive attendance and work closely to support the most vulnerable groups of students and families.
+There is also a financial allocation available to assist pupils who may struggle to attend school due to transport or uniform issues.